 Pins RH7 and RH6 can be configured as the alternate peripheral pins for CCP1 PWM output P1B and P1C, respectively.
 This is done by clearing the configuration bit ECCPMX, in configuration register CONFIG3H (CONFIG3H<1>).

-Note 1: On Power-on Reset, PORTH pins RH7:RH4 default to A/D inputs and read as '0'.
+Note 1: Power-on

+RH4 defau It to A/D inputs and read

+as 'o )'.

 2: On Power-on Reset, PORTH pins RH3:RH0 default to system bus signals.

 EXAMPLE 10-8: INITIALIZING PORTH